 Dietary Options

-Vegetarian: Yes, plenty of options.
+Vegetarian: Plenty of options.

-Vegan: Yes, plenty of options.
+Vegan: Some options.

 Gluten-free: Limited.
 Ask individual vendors, but beware of cross-contamination.